AguaClara/HRS-Bot-Geo/2019 Spring/Reports/HRSBotGeo2FinalReportDraft.md

 As a continuing team, Bottom Geometry will be moving forward with testing the inserts designed in previous semesters.
 One main design that will be tested: a sloped-wall shape that converges to a rectangle, depicted in Figure 3.
 This semester, with the use of rapid prototyping techniques, the Bottom Geometry team will be able to pass through iterations of designs to find an optimal one that can prevent sediment buildup in the lab apparatus.

-**[Remember to use past tense.
-Write as if you have done all this already, and not doing it.
-Only exception to this rule isin the future work section, and when you are explaining concepts that won't change like explaining buildup/gelling. -Addressed LB ML]**

 ![Symmetrical AguaClara Plant Design -- Early Version](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/fluoride%20auto%20insert.PNG)
 Figure 3: Filter insert with symmetrical, rectangular cross sections and a sloped top portion.